programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 If you have data you wish to share with the world, an API is one way you can get it into the hands of others.
 However, APIs are not always the best way of sharing data with users.
 If the size of the data you are providing is relatively small, you can instead provide a "data dump" in the form of a downloadable JSON, XML, CSV, or SQLite file.
 Depending on your resources, this approach can be viable up to a download size of a few gigabytes.

 An alternative to FTP (file transfer protocol, or "regular" downloads) is the distributed torrent protocol, which can be viable for large files if users are willing to continue to "seed." or upload portions of a file after downloading.
-Torrenting has its own disadvantages, such as that torrent traffic is blocked or monitored on many campus, library, and workplace networks.
+Torrenting has its own disadvantages, as torrent traffic is blocked or monitored on many campus, library, and workplace networks.

 In general, consider an API if: